 There are different Theories and related Basis for ab initio methods.
-A description of some of the methods may be found at which is described here3.
-According to our observations, the final answer of collision cross section with L-J potentials only is almost the same regardless of the basis used.
+A description of some of the methods may be found and described here3 and here4.
 B3LYP/6-31G(d) is one commonly used.

 7.1.3.5 Charge

 The charge applied on molecule (can be positive or negative but an integer).